quanted/pram_app/docs/qapp.rst

 Description of task that needs to be addressed and the intended uses of the output of the modeling project to achieve the task
 ---------------------------------------------------------------------
+The EPA registers pesticides for use in the US under applicable federal laws.
+To assess potential risks, mathematical models are used to predict pesticide concentrations in different media and ultimately predict effects to non-target species.
+The suite of models that the EPA uses has been in development since the 1980s, with a wide range of algorithmic complexity and technical implementation from Fortran executables to Microsoft Excel spreadsheets.
+We have updated these models to create an application programming interface (API) that is accessible via a web service implementation.
+Hosted in the cloud, the application combines relevant spatial information, chemical properties, ecological exposure parameters, pesticide use properties, and effects data into a decision support “dashboard.”
+The system is a platform-as-a-service implementation and is available to users through the use of modern web technologies that allow cloud-based ecological pesticide models and data to be accessed with a web browser.

+The larger outcome is that scientists with original ideas, models, data, and tools no longer have to secure significant resources for hardware and application programmers to ensure that “translational” research can find a use in regulatory decision support structures.
+This availability will lead to better data and model selection decisions and a more robust, defensible regulatory frameworks.
+The resulting dashboards can increase decision-making transparency and serve as a conduit for translating science improvements to the regulatory process -- all while functioning in production mode as a form of “Science-as-a-Service” to provide the necessary assessment tools for environmental regulation.

 Ecological Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^